rosemcc/pure-angular-components/projects/uoa-error-pages/README.md

   serverErrorCodes = [500, 501, 502, 503, 504, 505, 506];
 ```

-Error Templete is defined for all the above codes.
+Error Template is defined for all the above codes.

 ## Optional Overriding Library Error codes and Error Content